noskla/jpegzilla/README.md

 sudo pacman -Syu
 # Install required dependencies.
 sudo pacman -S python-pip git
-# Install MozJPEG from AUR (this may differ depending what software you use, you can also compile it for your own)
+# Install MozJPEG from AUR (this may differ depending what software you use,
+# you can also compile it for your own)
 yay mozjpeg # or pacaur -S aur/mozjpeg or yaourt mozjpeg
-# Download and install Jpegzilla.
+# Download, install pip dependencies and run Jpegzilla.
 git clone https://github.com/fabulouskana/jpegzilla
-sudo -H pip install ./jpegzilla
+sudo -H pip install -r jpegzilla/requirements.txt python jpegzilla/jz.py
 # Done.
 ```